vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** Yes, we sometimes do things not so bad, but there is nobody who makes sure of it.
 There is nobody who puts 2 months of work into a plugin to make it perfect.
-Sometimes it happens, but then it get's dumped on us and that's it.
+Sometimes it happens, but then it gets dumped on us and that's it.
 Ten years later, we look at the code again and say _"oh my god, this is complete garbage"_.
 Very rarely, people maintain and fix their code long term.
 But then, we cannot seriously expect that to happen more often, everybody is a volunteer here.

 <br>